dart-lang/sdk/pkg/compiler/README.md

      The result of this phase is what we call a "closed world" (w1).
 The closed world is also a datastructure that can answer interesting queries, such as:
      Is this interface implemented by a single class?
-Is this method available in any stubtype of some interface?
+Is this method available in any subtype of some interface?
 The answers to these questions can help the compiler generate higher quality JavaScript.

   4. **global analysis**: Run a global analysis that assumes closed world